- Prospective Students

 African American life and experiences in the United States viewed from a cross-disciplinary perspective.
 Seven core subjects are surveyed: African American history, religion, politics, creative productions (music, dance, theatre), economics, social organizations and psychology.

-A chronological study of African American history and culture from 1877 to the present with an emphasis on African American contributions to American life and thought.
-Equivalent(s): HIST 359.
+A chronological study of African American history and culture since 1877 with an emphasis on black contributions to American life and thought.

 Prerequisite(s): ENG 200 or permission of instructor.
-A critical study of the contributions of African American writers to American literature.
-Equivalent(s): ENG 393.
+A critical study of the contributions of African-American writers to American literature.

 Prerequisite(s): AFAM 190 or permission of instructor; 21 hours of Foundations and Explorations courses, or junior status.
 Examines the relationship between distinct communities of struggle in Africa and the African Diaspora and the impact of African American social movements on a range of liberation struggles within this context.

 Prerequisite(s): COMM 200; COMM 300 (may be taken concurrently) or instructor permission.
+Honors Eligibility or 3.2 overall university GPA required.
 Creates an understanding of dimensions of communication theory that apply across cultural boundaries.
 Emphasis is placed on both theoretical and practical awareness of communication in and between cultures.

 Introduction to the basic concepts of society and culture, group behavior, population, class, minorities, community, social institutions and social changes.